dewse/MBNexus-Googledoc/README.md

-MBP - Market Board Pricer
+# MBP - Market Board Pricer

-# ff14_mbp
+// This readme is still under work.
+See brainstorm.md for discussion. //